wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/tools/surfboard.md

    nmp i -g @waves/surfboard
    ```

-3. Create and empty folder and type:
+3. Create an empty folder and run the following command:

    ```bash
    surfboard init
    ```

-The command will initialize the project structure:
+The command will create the project structure:

-* Under the `ride` folder you can find the dApp script example.
+* the `ride` folder containing the dApp script example,
-* Under the `script` folder you can find the JS script example that assigns the dApp script to account.
+* the `script` folder containing the JS script example that assigns the dApp script to account,
-* Under the `test` folder you can find the JS test example.
+* the `test` folder containing the JS test example,
-* The `surfboarf.config.json` file contains the settings for blockchain operation.
+* the `surfboarf.config.json` file containing the settings for blockchain operation.

 To configure the settings, edit the `surfboarf.config.json` file or use the following command: